 The following are examples of how members have put this ideal into practice:

 (examples: assign roles of project manager, lead translator, reviser, terminologist etc. to members of the team).

 (examples: working with a translation brief, working with a quotation …);

 - project preparation

 (examples: analysis of project, checking availability of required staff and equipment, allocation of a job to translator(s) and reviser(s), registration in a workflow management system …);

 (examples: translation using up-to-date tools, self-check by translator, revision/review by another translator, where needed check of target language text by domain specialist and/or proofreader, final check, using quality forms, registration of all the steps in a workflow management system …);

 (examples: billing, checking client satisfaction, complaint procedure if required …).

-INSTB currently has members in The Netherlands, Belgium, France, the United Kingdom and Finland.
+INSTB currently has members in The Netherlands, Belgium, France, the United Kingdom, the Irish Republic and Finland.